 I’m Nick Gadd, a writer from Melbourne.
 This is a blog about writing, writers, books, literary festivals, language, art and artists, and other things as they occur to me.
 I’m not here much these days as my main blogging activity takes place over at my other blog, Melbourne Circle, is about psychogeography and exploring the suburbs of Melbourne on foot.

 In January 2015 my novella was shortlisted for a Viva La Novella Award by Seizure Press.

 My first novel, Ghostlines, published by Scribe won a Victorian Premier’s Literary Award in 2007 and a Ned Kelly Award for best first fiction in 2009.
 More recently my writing has appeared in The Guardian, Elsewhere: a Journal of Place, Eureka Street, Melbourne Subjective, Stereostories, Writer’s Edit and The Footy Almanac.

 I have taught in the Diploma of Professional Writing and Editing at Box Hill TAFE and spoken at literary events including Melbourne Writers Festival (2008), Crime and Justice Festival (2009), Williamstown Literary Festival (2009), Aireys Festival of Words (2009). and the Big West Festival (2011).

-Feel free to Email me if you like.
+Feel free to Email me or leave a comment below.